spooky-th-ghost/dagathia/README.md

 5   | Travelers | Neutral | Any manner of merchants, bounty hunters, and adventurers 6 | Neutral/Allied force | Neutral|Whichever faction is not the opposing force|
 7-10 | Dynamic Encounter |-----| Whichever encounter is more likely based on current events

+## Bounty
+While adventuring through Dagathia, PC's are bound to ruffle the feathers of either the Navy or the various pirate crews roaming the seas.
+The party is capabale of accruing two seperate bounties which will either be a black bounty issued by the navy for breaking the law, or a white bounty, issued by the pirate lords for defying their laws or capturing and killing important pirates.
+These bounties reflect the way various factions and NPC's view the party, affecting the sort of encounters they will see, these two bounties are not necesarily inversely proportionate, it is possible to accrue a high bounty with both factions, most often actions that offend the navy will gain favor with pirates and vice versa.
+The parties bounty will have a lasting impact on the encounter level when traveling the sea

 ## Ship Mechanics